The Letter People: Original program

-Weimann and Friedman later sold the idea in 1968 to the newly founded New Dimensions in Education, Inc. (based in Plainview, New York, and later in Norwalk, Connecticut) which, in turn, copyrighted and published The Letter People educational products in April of 1969.
+Weimann and Friedman later sold the idea in 1968 to the newly founded New Dimensions in Education, Inc. (based in Plainview, New York, and later in Norwalk, Connecticut) which, in turn, copyrighted and published The Letter People educational products in April 1969.
 NDE developed the concept into classroom programs: Alpha One in 1968, and Alpha Time in 1972.
 Subsequently, NDE entered into a licensing agreement with Arista, granting Arista the exclusive rights to distribute The Letter People materials in schools and libraries, while NDE retained control over the home and trade markets.

 Both program's basic concept was simple: Each letter of the English alphabet was represented by a unique character with traits derived from itself.
 The consonants were males (as the Letter Boys) and the vowels were females (as the Letter Girls, whom there could be no word without).
 Reiss-Weimann and Friedman also wrote two series of books about the characters, Read-to-Me (1972–1978) and Fables from the Letter People (1988–1989).
 Liz Callen illustrated all the books of the latter series.
 Each Letter Person also had an accompanying song (available on cassette, eight track, and vinyl record), and inflatable vinyl effigies in two sizes 12 to 14 in or 30 in a.k.a. "life-size") known as "Huggables".
 Other merchandise included filmstrips, flash cards, giant picture cards, board games, puzzles, other educational vinyl records, and coloring sheets.
 Educators who adopted the program were trained in its implementation, and The Letter People was soon picked up by over 37,000 schools across the US.